How To Prevent Shin Splints in Athletes

 By Western Berks on March 21st, 2016

+Patients often ask us how to prevent shin splints in their young student athletes.
 “Shin splints” is the common term for medial tibial stress syndrome, the inflammation of the thin tissue (periosteum) that covers the shinbone (tibia).
-You feel the pain of shin splints in the lower leg muscles and connective tissues that attach to the tibia through the periosteum.
-On occasion there may be mild swelling or redness as well.
+You may feel the pain of shin splints in the lower leg muscles and connective tissues that attach to the tibia through the periosteum.

 The condition frequently affects runners (especially those who run downhill), dancers, and athletes in high-impact sports or sports that involve quick starts and stops, such as tennis and basketball.
 Also, any runner or athlete who wears worn footgear that inadequately absorbs shock can easily develop shin splints.
 Other victims include those who train too intensely, especially without properly warming up.

 - Carefully select the right athletic shoes for your sport and, if necessary, orthotics.
 We can evaluate whether your arches are flat and if over-the-counter or custom arch supports might help lessen stress on your shins.
 (Flat arches can cause over-pronation—your feet “rolling in”—which contributes to shin splints.)
 If you run, ideally replace your shoes after every 500 miles or sooner.

 - When possible, play your sport or run on a soft rather than hard surface (for instance, grass instead of concrete).